francescakaganzi/sms-scam-detection/README.md

 # Mobile Money SMS Scam Detection Notebooks

-This repository contains a series of Jupyter Notebooks used in a graduate research project on `Fine-tuning LLMs for Detecting SMS Scams in Mobile Money Services`.
+This repository contains a series of Google Colab Notebooks used in a graduate research project on `Fine-tuning LLMs for Detecting SMS Scams in Mobile Money Services`.

 ## Contents